gebrk/podscale/README.md

 # Podscale - simple container to add a Podman pod to Tailscale

 **Note:** there is an [official Tailscale docker image](https://tailscale.com/kb/1282/docker) available.
+Since this uses binaries downloaded directly from Tailscale rather than building the opensource client directly I do not think these images should be pushed to a public registry without explicit permission from Tailscale.

 This containerfile builds an image which only contains the static binaries for the latest stable release of [Tailscale](https://tailscale.com/) and a CA-certs bundle needed for generating ACME certs for [`tailscale serve`](https://tailscale.com/kb/1312/serve).
 Tailscale ssh is not supported as there is no enviroment to access within the container.